ShambhaviKh/IDS-706_Airflow_pipeline/readme.md

 ## Overview

-his project implements a **retail ETL pipeline** using **Apache Airflow**.
+This project implements a **retail ETL pipeline** using **Apache Airflow**.
 The pipeline extracts, transforms, and loads retail order and product data, performs analysis, generates visualizations, and caches insights in Redis for quick access.

 **Key Features**:
 - Automated ETL workflow with Airflow